Genesis G70

-The Genesis G70 (제네시스 G70) is a four-door compact executive sedan manufactured by the Korean luxury automaker Genesis, which is owned by Hyundai Motor Company.
+The Genesis G70 (제네시스 G70) is a four-door compact executive car manufactured by the Korean luxury automaker Genesis, a luxury division of Hyundai Motor Group.

-The G70 debuted on September 15, 2017, at a global launch event in Seoul's Olympic Park.
-The G70 is Genesis Motor's third model and was designed to compete with compact executive and entry-level luxury saloons/sedans.
-The Genesis G70 was named the 2019 North American Car of the Year.
+The G70 debuted on September 15, 2017, at the global launch event in Seoul's Olympic Park.
+It is Genesis Motor's third model and was designed to compete with compact executive and entry-level luxury saloons and sedans.
+In 2019, the Genesis G70 was named the North American Car of the Year.

 Overview

-The Genesis G70 was under development for several years and was previewed by the Genesis New York Concept shown at the 2016 New York International Auto Show.
-The design was penned by German auto designer Peter Schreyer, who is also responsible for designing the related Kia Stinger.
-Development of the G70 took place at Hyundai Namyang R&D Center in Hwasung, South Korea.
+The Genesis G70 was under development for several years and was previewed by the Genesis New York Concept and shown at the 2016 New York International Auto Show.
+The design was drafted by German auto designer Peter Schreyer, who is also responsible for designing the related Kia Stinger.
+Development of the G70 took place at Hyundai Namyang R&D Center in Hwaseong, South Korea.

 The exterior design shares cues from the other two Genesis models, the G80 and the G90.
 The grille features Genesis' corporate design, with functional air intakes along the bottom and side.
 The LED headlights operate with separate daytime running lights.
-The rear has an athletic stance framed by LED taillights and dual-exhausts.
+The rear is said to have an athletic stance, framed by LED taillights and dual exhausts.

-The interior's center console is constructed out of soft-touch plastics, leather & genuine metal accents that are slightly angled towards the driver.
+The interior's center console is constructed out of soft-touch plastics, leather and metal accents that are slightly angled toward the driver.
 The layout has three large knobs for the climate controls, an eight-inch touch screen, and a small electronic shifter.
-Technology features include a 15-speaker 660W Lexicon audio system, 8-inch infotainment screen with Apple CarPlay, Android Auto support and a heads-up display.
 The interior appointments on the G70 include quilted leather seating surfaces, along with brushed aluminum and stainless steel trim.

-Yearly changes
+Annual Improvements

 2019

 In 2019, the electronic parking brake was made standard, and an optional electric power trunk became available to buyers.
-A 12.3-inch (31.2 cm) 3D gauge cluster also became an option for South Korean-market 3.3T-equipped G70s.
+A 12.3-inch (31.2cm) 3D gauge cluster also became an option for South Korean-market 3.3T - equipped G70s.

 2020

-Changes include offering the 12.3-inch 3D gauge cluster as an option to the 2.0T model, as well as making it an option to export markets.
-In 2020, the 3D gauge cluster was made available to export markets and became an option for 2.0T-equipped G70s.
+The 12.3-inch 3D gauge cluster became an option for the 2.0T model, as well as making it an option to export markets.
+In 2020, the 3D gauge cluster was made available to export markets and became an option for 2.0T - equipped G70s.
 A carbon fiber package was made optional in South Korea, which includes carbon fiber-appointed outside mirrors and interior trim.